ameeraarfaa/BookMark/README.md

 # BookMark
 An Android application developed as part of the ECM2425 Mobile and Ubiquitous Computing coursework.
+Also included in the root directory of this submission is the GenAI declaration document

 ## Introduction
 ### Purpose of Application